User Guide

 I am always looking forward - whether it’s for the next thing to work on, or figuring out the highest impact improvement that can be made.
 I don’t like staying in the same place or working on the same kinds of problems for a long period of time.

-When it comes to things that aren’t working well - people processes, software architecture, code organization… etc - I’ve found myself on both ends of the spectrum between “just leave it alone” and “this has to change.
-I do any more work until it does”.
+When it comes to things that aren’t working well - people processes, software architecture, code organization, etc - I’ve found myself on both ends of the spectrum between “just leave it alone” and “this has to be improved”.

 - Do I have a clear vision of a better solution